The Bankrate promise

 1. Barnie’s Coffee & Tea Co.

-Barnie’s Coffee & Tea Co. has been a mainstay in Winter Park since 1979.
-One year later, Barnie’s opened the doors to its cafe.
-Here, you’ll savor unique coffee flavors such as Santa’s White Christmas, Peanut Butter and Jelly, Orange Creamsicle, Coconut Mint and Pistachio Ice Cream.
+Barnie’s Coffee & Tea Co. has been a mainstay in Winter Park for over 40 years, opening the doors to its cafe in 1980.
+Here, you’ll savor unique coffee flavors such as Santa’s White Christmas, Creamy Buttery Caramel, Southern Pecan and more.

 New Smyrna Beach-based Woodroze specializes in premium, handcrafted wooden sunglasses made with hypoallergenic materials and without plastic.
 The mirrored lenses are shatterproof, anti-reflective, anti-scratch and antimicrobial.
 “We’re on a mission to build a company with a magnetism for good vibes over a thirst for profits,” says Woodroze.